pushtechnology/diffusion-benchmark-suite/README.md

 * Java JDK (>1.6)
 * Diffusion (>4)

 You will need to add the JDK and Ant `bin` folders to your `PATH`.
-You will also need to define `DIFFUSION_HOME` to point to the Difussion installation.
+You will also need to define `DIFFUSION_HOME` to point to the Diffusion installation.

 At this point you can use the `build.xml` in the project directory to build the benchmarks distributable.
 Invoking `ant` or `ant dist` should result